-On Thursday, February 18, 2021, Sasakawa Peace Foundation USA welcomed Dr. David I. Steinberg, Distinguished Professor of Asian Studies Emeritus at Georgetown University, Min.
+On Thursday, February 18, 2021, Sasakawa Peace Foundation USA (Sasakawa USA) welcomed Dr. David I. Steinberg, Distinguished Professor of Asian Studies Emeritus at Georgetown University, Min.
 Shinichi Iida, Minister of Political Affairs at the Japanese Embassy in Washington, D.C., and Amb.
 Derek Mitchell, President of the National Democratic Institute, for a discussion of current events in Myanmar following the military coup on February 1, 2021.

 This talk was presented through Sasakawa USA’s Policy Briefing Series and held virtually via Zoom.
 Attendees included distinguished guests from the Washington, D.C. policy community, academia, think tanks, and former and current members of the military and government.
 Dr. Satohiro Akimoto, Chairman and President of Sasakawa USA, moderated the panel and facilitated the Q&A.